 Practice 1: Use Reputable Anti-malware & Antivirus Software

-It’s an absolute must to have an efficient anti-malware and antivirus software to protect your device.
+It’s an absolute must to have efficient anti-malware and antivirus software to protect your device.
 This is arguably the most important cyber hygiene practice as security software is your first line of defense against malicious software.

 An anti-malware software frequently scans your device for malware and neutralizes any threats if found.
 It checks all downloaded files as well as removable media to make sure no viruses, ransomware, spyware, worms, rootkits, or Trojans can sneak in.

 CyberGhost’s Security Suite offers a world-class anti-malware and antivirus solution which is a brilliant option for you if you’re a Windows user.
-Get CyberGhost VPN with our Windows Security Suite to get complete protection for your devices and digital identity.

 Practice 2: Use a Reliable Network Firewall